An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation

 evaluated at $x=x'$. \end{theorem} \begin{proof} The hypotheses of Theorem~\ref{thm:convergence} are the exactly the same as what is found in~\cite[Theorem 3.8]{teckentrup2020convergence}, which shows there exists a constant $c$, independent of $n$, with

 for each $n \geq N^*$, $h_{X_n}\leq h_0$, and $\varepsilon>0$.
 Letting $h_{X_n}\to 0$ proves the result. \end{proof}

 \begin{remark} The above results are valid for the case $d=1$.
-Similar convergence theorems also hold in the general case, but one must instead rely on~\cite[Theorem 3.11]{teckentrup2020convergence}, which exploits the tensor product structure of the covariance kernel.
+Similar convergence theorems also hold for $d>1$, but one must instead rely on~\cite[Theorem 3.11]{teckentrup2020convergence}, which exploits the tensor product structure of the covariance kernel.
 Note that in order for the results to hold for $d>1$, a sparse grid data collection scheme must be used. \end{remark}

 We now mention some implications of Theorem~\ref{thm:brownmeanconv}.
 The first observation is that convergence holds even under significant model-form error.
 In practice we a priori assume the ground truth satisfies the Poisson equation.
-If we have selected the wrong model, i.e. the Poisson equation does not model the system accurately, then convergence still holds provided that the ground truth satisfies some smoothness constraints.
+If we have selected the wrong model, i.e., the Poisson equation does not model the system accurately, then convergence still holds provided that the ground truth satisfies some smoothness constraints.
 The same is true for model-form error resulting from picking the wrong source term or incorrectly identifying $q$ if we are solving the inverse problem.

 The assumptions on $q$ and $\beta$ are rather loose in the application of this theorem.
 When solving the inverse problem, the conditions on Theorem~\ref{thm:brownmeanconv} may be satisfied even if we have identified a bad estimate for $q$.
 In fact, $q$ need not be identifiable.
 The main requirement is that $\lambda$ remains in a compact domain.
 If we represent $q$ with a neural network, this is satisfied if we do not allow the weights to explode.
-Unfortunately, there is no guarantee that our estimate of $q$ (or $\beta$) will converge to the truth.
+Unfortunately, we are unable to prove if an estimate of $q$ will also converge to the ground truth.
 We leave the discussion on this to Section~\ref{sec:model}.